Here’s what you need to know about removing a mole from your butt crack: if it’s painful and how the recovery goes.

 The idea of any procedure that involves the butt crack can cause anxiety in some individuals.

-“Removing a mole from the butt crack is no different than removing a mole from another location in most instances,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at Montgomery Dermatology, LLC.
+“Removing a mole from the butt crack is no different than removing a mole from another location in most instances,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment with Schweiger Dermatology Group.

 What’s Involved in Removing a Mole from the Butt Crack